MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 26. Assign the **RestaurantBranchId** property of the **ViewBag** field with the value of **new SelectList(_restaurantBranches, "Id", "City", selectedBranch)**.

-27. Add a method for the **ThankYou** action with the following information:
+27. Add a method with the following information:
    - Scope: **public**
    - Return type: **IActionResult**
    - Name: **ThankYou**